cbinsights/form-design-system/README.md

-# This repo is now read only.
-If you are a CB Insights employee:
+# This repo is now deprecated only.
+If you are a CB Insights employee working with `cbi-site`:

 - FDS Components are now in `@cbi-next/fds`
 - Styles are in `@cbi-next/companion`